raspberrypilearning/blender-marble/en/quiz1/question_1.md

   --- feedback ---

-  It's true that they are scalable so can be used on large or small objects without loss of quality - but that is not the only reason.
+  It is true that they are scalable, so can be used on large or small objects without loss of quality, but that is not the only reason.

   --- /feedback ---